-a.
-At all times during the term of this Contract, Contractor shall be an independent contractor and not an employee of City.
+At all times during the term of this Contract, Contractor shall be an independent a. contractor and not an employee of City.
 City shall have the right to control Contractor only insofar as the result of Contractor's services rendered pursuant to this Contract.
 City shall not have the right to control the means by which Contractor accomplishes services rendered pursuant to this Contract.
 Contractor shall, at its sole cost and expense, furnish all facilities, materials and equipment which may be required for furnishing services pursuant to this Contract.
 Contractor shall be solely responsible for, and shall indemnify, defend and save City harmless from all matters relating to the payment of its subcontractors, agents and employees, including compliance with social security, withholding and all other wages, salaries, benefits, taxes, exactions, and regulations of any nature whatsoever.
-Contractor acknowledges that Contractor and any subcontractors, agents or employees employed by Contractor shall not, under any circumstances, be considered employees of City, and that they shall not be entitled to any of the benefits or rights afforded employees Retirement System benefits, or health, life, dental, long-term disability or workers' compensation insurance benefits.
+Contractor acknowledges that Contractor and any subcontractors, agents or employees employed by Contractor shall not, under any circumstances, be considered employees of City, and that they shall not be entitled to any of the benefits or rights afforded employees of City, including, but not limited to, sick leave, vacation leave, holiday pay, Public Employees Retirement System benefits, or health, life, dental, long-term disability or workers' compensation insurance benefits.